 A Quick Flashback: The 1980s were a time when unemployment was felt severely for the first time in India.
-The first generation of youngsters who grew up in independent India were looking for jobs completing their degrees, but couldn't find any, mostly because the socialist, centrally planned Indian economic system forbade private enterprise, making any jobs available government jobs, which were not enough to employ even 10% of these new graduates.
-The travails of youngsters hit by this "educated unemployment", felt especially severely in the more literate southern states of Tamilnadu and Kerala is well chronicled in famous movies from that era, starring mainly Kamal Hasan (Pushpaka Vimanam, Sathya, Varumayin Niram Sivappu) and Mohanlal (Nadodikattu, TP Balagopalan MA, Gandhinagar 2nd Street) respectively and in Bollywood by of course by Amitabh Bachchan.
+The first generation of youngsters who grew up in independent India was completing their degrees and looking for jobs.
+They couldn't find any, mostly because the socialist, centrally planned Indian economic system forbade private enterprise, making all available jobs government jobs, which were not enough to employ even 10% of these new graduates.
+The travails of youngsters hit by this "educated unemployment", felt especially severely in the more literate southern states of Tamilnadu and Kerala is well chronicled in famous movies from that era, starring mainly Kamal Hasan (Pushpaka Vimanam, Sathya, Varumayin Niram Sivappu) and Mohanlal (Nadodikattu, TP Balagopalan MA, Gandhinagar 2nd Street) respectively.
 In Kerala, the recurring theme of almost 90% of movies from this era was unemployment.
 It also created the Gulf Boom.

 B.Tech Victims and their Employment Crisis